VulknData/vulkn/README.md

-## NOTE - Is this project dead?

-Absolutely not!
-With COVID-19 the author has been tremendously busy semi-productionising real-time ClickHouse timeseries and usage analytics for a telecommunications wholesale provider to understand network impacts as existing systems struggled to keep up (*!*).
-Vulkn is alive and well.

 ## VULKИ

 VULKИ (Vulkn) is a specialized, environmentally friendly, eco-system for manipulating and managing large volumes of data at petabyte scale.